Under the Sea in Belize

 Snorkeling at Silk Cayes

-The Cayes are a string of tiny (and I mean teeny-tiny!) islands formed by fisherman dumping their conch shells in one shallow area of the reef.
-Sand eventually built up around the conch piles and slowly Mother Nature turned it into a little island.
+The Cayes are a string of tiny (and I mean teeny-tiny!) islands formed by fishermen dumping their conch shells in one shallow area of the reef.
+Sand eventually built up around the conch piles, and slowly Mother Nature turned it into a little island.

 As we pulled up to anchor, I gazed at the tiny slice of paradise with its light blue water, white sand, and four little palm trees.
 I wanted to be stranded here forever.
 The island was actually a small park with a little grill, restrooms, and a few picnic tables.
 Dive boats and locals came to the park island for a day in the sun.